-20BSMA101 ENGINEERING MATHEMATICS-I

-SDG NO. 4 & 9
+20BSMA101 ENGINEERING MATHEMATICS-I L Т Ρ SDG NO. 4 ENGINEERING MATHEMATICS-I 3 1 0

-The intent of this course is
+The intent of the course is

-- To understand and gain knowledge in the concepts of matrix algebra - To introduce the notion of limits, continuity, differentiation and maxima and minima of functions - To acquaint the concept of definite and improper integrals and their applications - To provide an understanding of double and triple integrals - To acquire knowledge in representing elementary and periodic functions as an infinite series
+- To understand and gain the knowledge of matrix algebra. - To introduce the concepts of limits, continuity, derivatives and maxima and Minima - To acquaint the concept of improper integrals and the properties of definite integrals. - To provide understanding of double integration, triple integration and their application. - To introduce the concept of sequence and series and impart the knowledge of Fourier series